-Walk around any convention floor and one would find a mix of prominent spaces where brands are splashing out substantial portions of their budgets to be visible with all sorts of incentives such as mobile tech centers allowing users to conduct digital deals, and even a mini golf setup, to smaller booths that have brand logos and oftentimes printed brochures and other copy related to their businesses.
+Walk around any convention floor and one would find a mix of prominent spaces where brands are splashing out substantial portions of their budgets to be visible with all sorts of incentives such as mobile tech centers allowing users to conduct digital deals, a mini golf setup, and to smaller booths that have brand logos and oftentimes printed brochures and other copy related to their businesses.

 “A lot of the time, companies often go into events as brand ambassadors and all they think about is brand presence,” said Andy Lam, a freelance game and graphics developer who attends a number of conferences in Singapore annually like the SEA Summit “Booths oftentimes don’t add much, and I know a few who have the single object and brand visibility and presence, it can get a bit frustrating.”

 When asked, many business leaders, particularly those of small-to-medium sized enterprises are bemused when it comes to bringing in important foot traffic on convention floors.
-At the same time, people who organize conventions are themselves often struggling with the mammoth job of crowd management, making sure everything starts on time and the right people are in the correct location.
+At the same time, people who organize conventions are themselves often struggling with the mammoth job of crowd management, making sure everything starts on time, and the right people are in the correct location.

-Traditionally, most sponsors and organizers turned to either increased manpower, signboards and leaflets to make things run smoother and maximize the value of their booth.
+Traditionally, most sponsors and organizers turned to either increased manpower, signboards and leaflets to make things run smoother and maximize the value of their booths.
 Yet, both were stopgap measures that never fully solved the problem for either side.
 Such issues, combined with the explosion of new technologies have pushed organizers and sponsors to look for solutions, with many turning to digital signage.
 As digital signage technology becomes more sophisticated, it has a wide potential that could make a difference for brands of all sizes.

 A Navigational Tool

-Thousands of people, dozens of rooms and one venue is the sobering scenario that many organizers face.
+Thousands of people, dozens of rooms, and one venue is the sobering scenario that many organizers face.
 In the past, many would have had billboards, information stands or paper signs.
 Due to the low visibility and engagement, it still caused problems ranging from lost delegates wondering the halls whilst creating unnecessary congestion to a large group of people huddled in front of an information board.

-The signage is also much easier to update in real-time, hence if an event runs overtime or if there is a change in the speaker lineup, this can be reflected an updated.
-Any live streams and announcements can also run on some signage, where the technology permits.
-The opportunity paves the way for attendees to sync their phones with the latest schedule through the US of QR codes or integration on their mobile devices.
+The signage is also much easier to update in real-time, so one can easily reschedule if an event runs overtime or if there is a change in the speaker lineup.
+Any live streams and announcements can also run on signage, where the technology permits.
+This opportunity paves the way for attendees to sync their phones with the latest schedule through the use of QR codes or integration on their mobile devices.
 Signage can also play the role of digital information booths where users can find maps and other direction-based information.

 Advertising and Brand Exposure

 Potential target audiences have more freedom to engage with the advertising if sponsors want to direct attention to both products and services through QR codes.
-For the more creative marketers, there is the possibility of showcasing something lighter such as entertaining video snippets.
+For the more creative marketers, there is the possibility of showcasing something lighter such as entertaining memes or viral video clips.

 Social Media Engagement

 Digital signage is changing the flow of the conversation and creating attendee engagement through social media.
 Large Twitter walls, for example, are a tool that some organizers have either used or considered.
-It allows brands to engage more comprehensively for people who may not be physically present at the venue.
+It allows brands to engage more comprehensively with people who may not be physically present at the venue.

-Supplementary Event Information & Amplification
+Event Information & Amplification

 Organizers and sponsors alike would also need to be aware of the signage their choosing and whether it is appropriate in both functionality and size.
-Some digital signage brands such as Nixplay Signage are a perfect fit, due to the ability of controlling an ecosystem of multiple signage displays through one desktop or mobile device, anywhere and at any time – making it a particularly attractive offer.
+Some digital signage brands such as Nixplay Signage are a perfect fit, due to the ability oto control an ecosystem of multiple signage displays through one desktop or mobile device, anywhere and at any time – making it a particularly attractive offer.
 With brands such as Nixplay Signage leading the pack, offering a greater array of sizes, the future is full of possibilities.